View Research Directory

-We’re proud to have an advisory board made up of academics from across the globe who take an active interest in all our activities.
-Notably, William Gavin, Vice President of Federal Reserve Bank of St Louis, USA and Simon Derrick, the Managing Director of Bank of New York Mellon, who is on the advisory board and has presented to staff and MSc students.
-Stephen Millard from the Bank of England is a Visiting Professor in Durham, participating in CEGAP-sponsored activities
+We are proud to have an advisory board made up of academics from across the globe who take an active interest in all our activities.
+Notably, d'Artis Kancs from the European Commission, B. Ravikumar from the Federal Reserve Bank of St Louis, and Simon Derrick, Managing Director of Bank of New York Mellon, who is on the advisory board and has presented to staff and MSc students.
+Stephen Millard from the Bank of England is a Visiting Professor in Durham, participating in CEGAP-sponsored activities.

 Faculty, Durham University Business School, Mill Hill Lane, Durham DH1 3LB